urska19/GettingandCleaningData_courseraProject/CodeBook.md

 **Data transformation**

 The raw data sets are processed with run_analysis.R script to create a tidy data set.
 - Test and training data are merged to obtain a single data set.
-Variables are labelled according to fil features.txt from the data.
+Variables are labelled according to the file features.txt from the data.
 - From the merged data set only the measurements on the mean and standard deviation for each measurement are extracted.
-- Activity names are replaced by the names of the activities in the set (according to activity_labels.txt from the data).
+- Activity names are replaced by the names of the activities in the set (according to activity_labels.txt file from the data).
 - Merged data set is labeled with descriptive variable names ("Acc"->"Accelerator", "Mag"->"Magnitude", "Gyro",->"Gyroscope","^t"->"time","^f"->"frequency", "BodyBody"->"Body", "tBody"->"timeBody").
 - To create *tiny_data.txt*.
 First, data$subject is set as factor variable.
 Second, tiny data is created as a data set with average for each activity and subject.
 Then, the enties in tidy data are orderes and written into data file *tidy_data.txt*.